deadlysyn/ethereum-experiment/README.md

 - Shares token address: Address of your token

 # Crowdsale

+**NOTE: The starting contract provided here needs refined to be used in production.
+As described toward the bottom of the [related documentation](https://www.ethereum.org/crowdsale), there is potential for hostile takeover.
+One solution would be ensuring when a token is bought, the same quantity of tokens are sent to the founder's account so that they always control 50% of the project.**

 Once you've issued your token and deployed an organization, you need to attract investors and be able to trade virtual shares in your company.
 You do this in Ethereum with a crowdsale contract.